The Todo Noise Application

 const server = new Server(config);

-server.pluginManager.register('platform-init', pluginPlatformInit);
+server.pluginManager.register('platform-init', ServerPluginPlatformInit);

-// src/clients/player/index.js
+// src/clients/player.js

-import pluginPlatformInit from '@soundworks/plugin-platform-init/client.js';
+import ClientPluginPlatformInit from '@soundworks/plugin-platform-init/client.js';

 // ...